Content Marketing Workshop. Sign up to start becoming more efficient AND effective at using Content to achieve your goals!

 Never take these technologies as a substitute for your love and care.
 You must constantly have a rapport with your children.
 Sit and read with them, watch their shows and movies.

 There are certain areas where parents must need to tighten the rules.
 Allot strict time schedule for gadgets and never let the gadget control your kid’s mind.
 Enforce strict kid-safe filtering methods for internet.
 There are many child-safe browsers and proxies available, so educate yourself about it.
-Never forget to set time for outdoor games.
+Never forget to set time for outdoor games for kids.
 Encourage your child to play outdoor every day.

 Never take these technologies as a substitute for your love and care.
 You must constantly have a rapport with your children.
 Sit and read with them, watch their shows and movies.
 Your love must be powerful enough to guide and light their paths.
 Don’t leave them alone in the so called “sophisticated” world when they are too young and too innocent to face it.

 Deepa R Krishnan, a Public Relations professional in Dubai, is an aspiring writer too.Her

 Stay updated with our Weekly Newsletter or Daily Summary - or both!